Dynatrace/openkit-java/docs/example.md

 ## Obtaining an OpenKit instance

 OpenKit instances are obtained from the `OpenKitFactory` class.
-Depending on the used backend system (Dynatace ..), the factory provides different methods to create a new OpenKit instance.
+Depending on the used backend system (Dynatrace SaaS/Dynatrace Managed/AppMon), the factory provides different methods to create a new  OpenKit instance.
 Despite from this, the developer does not need to distinguish between different backend systems.

 ### Dynatrace SaaS